LLM Reference

 On shared benchmark coverage, SWE-bench Verified has DeepSeek V3.2 at 70 and Grok 4 at 76.7, with Grok 4 ahead by 6.7 points.
 The largest visible gap is 6.7 points on SWE-bench Verified, which matters most when that benchmark mirrors your workload.
 Treat isolated benchmark wins as directional, because provider routing, prompt style, and tool access can move real application results.

-The capability footprint differs most on multimodal input: Grok 4 and reasoning mode: Grok 4.
+The capability footprint differs most on vision: Grok 4, multimodal input: Grok 4, reasoning mode: Grok 4, function calling: Grok 4, and tool use: Grok 4.
 Both models share structured outputs and code execution, so the practical split is not just feature count.
 Use those differences to decide whether the page is about raw model quality, agentic coding support, multimodal ingestion, or predictable structured API behavior.

-For cost, DeepSeek V3.2 lists $0.26/1M input and $0.42/1M output tokens, while Grok 4 lists $3/1M input and $15/1M output tokens on the cheapest tracked provider.
-A 70/30 input-output blend puts DeepSeek V3.2 lower by about $6.29 per million blended tokens.
-Availability is 4 providers versus 3, so concentration risk also matters.
+For cost, DeepSeek V3.2 lists $0.25/1M input and $0.38/1M output tokens on the cheapest tracked provider, while Grok 4 lists $1.25/1M input and $2.50/1M output tokens on the cheapest tracked provider.
+A 70/30 input-output blend puts DeepSeek V3.2 lower by about $1.34 per million blended tokens.
+Availability is 7 providers versus 4, so concentration risk also matters.

 Choose DeepSeek V3.2 when coding workflow support, lower input-token cost, and broader provider choice are central to the workload.
 Choose Grok 4 when coding workflow support and larger context windows are more important.
 For production, rerun your own prompts through the exact provider, region, and tool stack you plan to ship.